angelthedog/YoutubeVideoUpload/README.md

 1. Clone the repository and navigate to the project directory.
 2. Install the dependencies by running `npm install`.
-3. Obtain a Google API client ID and client secret, and update the corresponding values in the `index.js` file.
+3. Obtain a Google API client ID and client secret, and update the corresponding values in .env file.
 4. Start the development server by running `npm run dev`.
-5. Open your web browser and navigate to `http://localhost:3000/login` to begin the Google SSO authentication flow.
+5. Open your web browser and navigate to `http://localhost:3000/auth/login` to begin the Google SSO authentication flow.
 6. After successful login, you can upload videos using the `/upload` endpoint.

 ## Technologies Used